mm80843/T3.5/docs/Benef/PBN__Benef_1168.md

 # __Dilution of contaminants__

-## Name of the Benefit

-Dilution of room air with clean, disinfected air reduces the concentration of airborne pathogens, decreasing the risk of infection.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementation of total volume air distribution systems can contribute to a healthier environment, reduced transmission of diseases, and improved public health.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1302.md)